Photographs taken 2008

 The "summit" rocks of Kilmar Tor

-The view across the moor with Sharp Tor on the left and Stowe's Hill on the right
+The view across the moor with Sharp Tor on the left and Stowe's Hill

 Over the moor to Siblyback Lake